Arms Trade Drones Environmental Costs of War General Dynamics Hiroshima Nuclear Treaties

 Where does Trident fit into this dangerous pattern?

-Trident adds nothing to our security.
+Trident adds nothing to our security..
+The missiles have a poor record of reliability.

 One pretext on which Britain might possibly use Trident is to give legitimacy to a US nuclear attack by participating in it, (just as Tony Blair legitimised George Bush's invasion of Iraq).
 In a crisis the very existence of our Trident might make it harder for a UK prime minister to refuse to take part.

 The truth is that Trident is not an independent deterrent.
 Essential components are leased from the US.
 UK Trident submarines have to return their missiles regularly to the US for maintenance.
-Note the danger of transporting nuclear components by road.

 Britain is no longer forced to be part of the Nuclear Chain.
 We would be safer without Trident.
-Its principal role now is to secure our seat at the Top Table.

-The alternative would be to scrap Trident, rethink the nature of "security", and place Britain at the head of the non-nuclear powers - the majority of the countries in the world.
+The alternative would be to scrap Trident, rethink the nature of "security", and place Britain at the head of the non-nuclear powers - the majority of the countries in the world - in support of the Treaty on the Prohibition of Nuclear Weapons (TPNW).

 Explore the decision flow-chart on the morality of nuclear weapons.